AlteracValleyHumber2019/CoreGame/README.md

 new_char->Respawn();
 ```

 We also recognized that there will be some cases where defining specific traits of certain archetype may be difficult when using the strategy pattern above alone.
 Thus all the base function in character class like Move, AutoAttack, Die, and respawn are overridable.
-Thus we can derive a subclass from Character class for example: Character (Derive)-> SpecialCharacter.
-And since SpecialCharacter is a child class from the base class Character; it may also use the same strategy classes while also having the ability to override or add functionalities.
+Furthermore, we can derive a subclass from Character class for example: Character (Derive)-> SpecialCharacter.
+And since SpecialCharacter is a child class from the base class Character, it may also use the same strategy classes while also having the ability to override or add functionalities.

 Lastly, skills are handled differently from strategies.
-Each Character object will contain a list(std::vector object) of Skill based object.
-A Skill object contains some basic information about a skill/ability such as damage range is AoE or single target, Skill class will also have a mandatory pure virtual function to define how a skill should be invoked(Does it shoots a projectile or does it spawn a bunch of fireball that rain down from sky etc).
+Each Character object will contain a list (std::vector object) of Skill based object.
+A Skill object contains some basic information about a skill/ability such as damage, range, whether or not it's AoE or single target, etc. Skill class will also have a mandatory pure virtual function to define how a skill should be invoked (Does it shoots a projectile or does it spawn a bunch of fireball that rain down from sky etc).

 ![UnitUML](/new.png)